joandies/multi-cancer-classifier/README.md

 ```python
 imshow(images[0])  # To show the image
 ```
+## Future Steps
+In the future, this project will be expanded to include classifiers for additional types of cancer, utilizing the same framework and approach as for cervical cancer.
+These classifiers will help improve the overall cancer classification system, and additional data preprocessing and model tuning may be incorporated for better performance.

+Potential additions include:
+- Classifiers for other cancer types available in the dataset.
+- Enhancements in the model's accuracy and efficiency.
+- Deployment of the model as a web service for real-time predictions.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or features you would like to suggest, feel free to fork this repository and submit a pull request.